jesskelsall/astarus/gods/deities/bhygar.md

 ## Teachings

 > All stories begin with life and end with death.
-It’s what we do in the middle that counts.
+It's what we do in the middle that counts.

-Bhygar’s duality between life and death instills a sort of nihilism between his followers.
+Bhygar's duality between life and death instills a sort of nihilism between his followers.
 Death is inevitable and not really to be celebrated.
 Instead, life and how it is lived is to be cherished, living in the moment.

 ## Imagery